For NM’s liquidity, the following is their results from 2007 to 2011 operations.

-- And total debt ratio was .06 which indicates NM’s ability to cover total debt with its yearly cash flow from operations.
+- And total debt ratio was .06 which indicates NM’s ability to cover the total debt with its yearly cash flow from operations.

-Overall cash flow of NM is not impressive as shown through its cash flow ratio results.
+The overall cash flow of NM is not impressive as shown through its cash flow ratio results.
 Cash flow margin was .17, operating cash flow was.52, capital expenditure was -.78 and total debt ratio was .06; insufficient to cover its total debt.

 Alright, probably this is my favorite part of the article.
 Not that it was close to ending but this is where I can see the perspective of the reader.
 So with this, I want to know what Rio can say to the overall of Navios Maritime Holdings Inc.